jeo19/docker-training/02_Lifecycle docker.md

-# Lifecycle of the docker
+# Lifecycle of the docker container

 > create container